google_counter

 • Shorter recovery – with fewer risks and complications, patients usually experience quicker recovery times after undergoing this treatment.

-Aquablation for prostate cancer therapy is not used as a standard procedure yet.
+Aquablation for prostate cancer therapy is not yet used as a standard surgical procedure.
 There is a theoretical concern that this procedure could spread circulating tumor cells.
-Following this logic though, any physical examination of the prostate can also contribute to such spread of malignant cells.
-However, it may be a part of comprehensive treatment strategy for lower urinary tract symptoms in patients with localized prostate cancer who also need treatment for prostate tissue enlargement.
+Following this logic, though any physical examination of the prostate can also contribute to such spread of malignant cells.
+However, it may be a part of the comprehensive treatment strategy for lower urinary tract symptoms in patients with localized prostate cancer who also need treatment for prostate tissue enlargement.

 While TURP has been the gold standard in prostate treatments for decades, the current rise of aquablation is challenging its supremacy.
 A recent study published in the Canadian Journal of Urology stated that aquablation for benign prostatic hyperplasia showed consistent results over five years, sometimes even bettering those of TURP, especially in men with larger prostates.

-Aquablation's robotic precision reduces the risk of side effects like ejaculatory dysfunction, a drawback often associated with TURP.
-In addition, over a 5-year span patients, who underwent aquablation, demonstrated a 51% reduced likelihood of requiring additional BPH treatments, (whether in the form of medication or surgical procedures), due to the recurrence of symptoms compared to those treated with TURP.
+Aquablation's robotic precision reduces the risk of side effects like ejaculatory dysfunction / sexual dysfunction, a drawback often associated with TURP.
+In addition, over 5 years, patients who underwent aquablation demonstrated a 51% reduced likelihood of requiring additional BPH treatments (whether in the form of medication or surgical procedures), due to the recurrence of lower urinary tract symptoms, compared to those treated with TURP.
 Other studies on long-term patient outcomes showed that aquablation has a significantly lower risk of side effects and the lowest rate of repeated procedures.

 Aquablation or Rezum is another conversation gaining traction.
-The Rezum method uses steam to treat BPH.
+The Rezum procedure uses steam to treat BPH.
 The same as aquablation, Rezum statistically reduces the need for repeated treatment in the long-term perspective.
-Above that, patients who undergone Rezum procedure, complained of painful urination, blood in the urine, and ejaculatory dysfunction.
+Above that, patients who underwent the Rezum procedure complained of painful urination, blood in the urine, and ejaculatory dysfunction / erectile dysfunction.
 The latter was observed less frequently compared to TURP, yet more often than after aquablation.
-While being effective, Rezum still lacks the precision of robotically-guided aquablation.
+While being effective, the Rezum procedure still lacks the precision of robotically-guided aquablation.

 In order to get a clear understanding of the benefits, side effects, and cost of both conventional and innovative treatments for BPH, please review the table comparing different interventions for BPH.